marookh/internship-tasks/level-1-beginner/task-1-game/README.md

 ## Explanation
 For this task, I opted for the Procedural Programming paradigm for two main reasons: first, there was no specific guidance on which model to use, and second, the current game is small.
 This makes Procedural Programming a suitable choice.

 The program flow is controlled using a series of `if` statements, which allows for straightforward decision-making.
 To improve clarity and structure, I extracted some reusable code into functions.
 I also used arrow function syntax for its compactness, which helps keep the code concise.
-Additionally, I employed loops to facilitate repeated execution of certain tasks within the game.
+Additionally, I used loops to facilitate repeated execution of certain tasks within the game.
 ---
 ## How to Run
 1. Clone or download the repository.